undergrad-partner-school

 Student to Faculty Ratio

-In 2023, this ratio at Culver-Stockton College was 14:1.
-That means that there were 14 times more students than teachers at this school.
-This school has recently reported to have 96 faculty members.
-Out of that number, there were 37 male and 44 female faculty members.
+According to the most recent data, the student-faculty ratio at Culver-Stockton College was 15:1: that means 15 students per one teacher.
+The total number of faculty teaching at the institution is 84.
+This number included 38 male and 46 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Culver-Stockton College.

 Student Population Diversity Graph